 Employees should understand how often it is acceptable to have an unplanned absence.

-3. Reward Good Attendance
+4. Reward Good Attendance

-Some organizations reward good attendance by giving employees a bonus for having no unplanned absences in a 12 month period.
+Some organizations reward good attendance by giving employees a bonus for having no unplanned absences in a 12-month period.

-4. Provide Employee Support
+5. Provide Employee Support

-This is when providing support through EAP programs, can help them deal with personal issues that might be affecting their attendance.
+This is when providing support through EAP programs can help them deal with personal issues that might be affecting their attendance.

-In order for an organization to be successful, it needs a committed and engaged workforce.
+For an organization to be successful, it needs a committed and engaged workforce.

 Do you track employee absenteeism?